kinderp/docker101/README.md

   ### Building Images

-  You've learnt that images are composed by different layers and you can see all those with **docker history** showing you commands that created each single layer.
+  You've learnt that images are composed by different layers and you can see all those with **docker history** showing you commands that added each single layer

-  Let's now see how to create an image.
+  Let's now see how to create an image

   In order to create an image you to have to build it specifying in a special file called `Dockerfile` all the commands that will add a new layer.
+  Some commands don't add any layers (you'll see 0B for that virtual layer) anyway.

   A comprehensive list of all possible Dockerfile commands can be found [here](https://docs.docker.com/engine/reference/builder/)